josehelps/splunk-ansible-advance/customers/README.md

-Customer Customer Configs
+Customer Configs
 ========================

 ## Purpose
-Defines customer custom splunk configs per customer per role for example:
+Defines customer custom deployment for each of their splunk clusters.
-`customer/search_head/...` contains the raw custom files you would pass to that splunk role for that customer

-Also under the top level of customer you can define custom customer plays, see *buttercup-games.yml* as an example